-Coding runs the world as we know it, but the vast majority of people aren’t even aware of its existence, let along what it even is.
-Unless you happen to be one of the few people who can call themselves a ‘programmer’ or a ‘coder’, then you should keep reading.
+Coding runs the world as we know it, but the vast majority of people aren’t even aware of its existence, let alone what it even is, despite the fact that coding is vital for most of the contemporary businesses.
+That's why those who choose to learn to code (whether with one online course, or another) are in high demand for employers.

 Table of Contents